Pile-fermentation: The Catalyst that Creates Shou Puer

 1. Moisten the sun-dried crude tea

-The amount of water applied is critical and subjective based on factors such as leaf quality, ambient temperature, humidity and the quality of the water itself.
-Tea processors usually spray water on top of the pile in amounts from 30% to 50% of the crude tea’s total weight.
-That is, for every 100 kilos of teas workers spray 30 to 50 kilos of water.
-When fresh tea leaves are used less water is needed; if the leaves are stale and dry, more water is sprayed.
-The piles must be moistened evenly over a short period of time to insure the leaves ferment at roughly the same speed.
+The amount of water applied is critical and subjective based on factors such as leaf quality, ambient temperature, humidity, and the quality of the water itself.
+Tea processors spray water from 30% to 50% of the crude tea’s total weight on top of the pile.
+For every 100 kilos of tea, workers spray 30 to 50 kilos of water.
+When fresh tea leaves are used, less water is needed; if the leaves are stale and dry, more water is sprayed.
+The piles must be moistened evenly over a short period to ensure the leaves ferment at roughly the same speed.

 Wetted teas being piled up

-During the period when the bacteria are growing rapidly the covers are removed and the tea is turned every two weeks to maintain a stable temperature between 50°C and 65°C (122 – 149°F).
-The piles will be turned 4 or 5 times, depending on the characteristics of each particular batch.
+During the period when the bacteria are growing rapidly, the covers are removed, and the tea is turned every two weeks to maintain a stable temperature between 50°C and 65°C (122 – 149°F).
+The piles will be turned four or five times, depending on the characteristics of each particular batch.
 Every time the pile is turned, the height of the pile drops by about 60 centimeters as excess moisture is released.

 Turning.
 Photo credit: Zhaoshun Duan, courtesy of Puer Magazine

 The moist leaves form clumps that can settle into dense blocks.
-Tea processors break these clumps apart using special machines and then scatter the leaves into existing piles, in order to maintain a balance of temperature, humidity and air permeability.
-Failing to keep a close eye on the process results in excess carbonization which ruins the tea flavor.
-This is known as “pile-burning” and results in scrapping the entire pile.
+Tea processors break these clumps apart using special machines and then scatter the leaves into existing piles to maintain a balance of temperature, humidity, and air permeability.
+Failing to keep a close eye on the process results in excess carbonization, which ruins the tea flavor.
+This is known as “pile-burning,” and it results in scrapping the entire pile.

-As fermentation nears completion workers must furrow the pile on a daily basis, to facilitate drying and reduce temperatures.
+Workers must furrow the pile daily to facilitate drying and reduce temperatures as fermentation nears completion.
 Timing is key – if they start furrowing prematurely, the tea will not be fully fermented, resulting a thin taste; furrow too late and the result is excessive fermentation.
-Ventilation is not needed in the fermentation rooms during the first half of the process but toward the end every window and door should be open, so teas will dry quicker.
+Ventilation is not needed in the fermentation rooms during the first half of the process, but toward the end, every window and door should be open so the teas will dry quickly.
 Due to constant turning, the height of the pile has now been reduced to 40 centimeters.

 Furrowing.